CtrlK

 Specificity

-It describes a concrete action ('Quick-reference card for all caveman modes, skills, and commands' and 'One-shot display, not a persistent mode') but doesn't list multiple specific capabilities beyond displaying a reference card.
+It describes a concrete action ('Quick-reference card' and 'One-shot display') and names the domain (caveman modes, skills, commands), but doesn't list multiple specific actions beyond displaying help information.

 2 / 3